Technigo/project-portfolio/README.md

 ## Next Steps

 I would love to tackle some of the stretch goals, like adding a favicon and creating a custom domain name.
+I would also create functionality for the "See more projects" button to display more than 4 projects.
 Creating placeholder articles also got me inspired to write the articles for real 😅

 ## View it Live
 https://joyce-kuo-portfolio.netlify.app/